 1. Prepare the Soil Thoughtfully

 Native plants are typically suited to the natural soil of their region and may not need added fertilizers or extensive soil amendments.
-However, if you have compacted or nutrient-poor soil, consider using thick landscape fabric to protect soil quality, prevent erosion, and keep out invasive weeds, which can compete with native plants for resources.
+However, if you have compacted or nutrient-poor soil, consider using landscape fabric to protect soil quality, prevent erosion, and keep out invasive weeds, which can compete with native plants for resources.

 2. Watering Needs